jjvanzon/Circular-Language-Spec-Plans/3. Done/2009-06 01    Planning + Black Box Spec Part A (discontinued)/Goals/2009-06 03 Planning + Black Box Spec Part A, Evaluation.md

 I was getting an overall feeling of messiness in the time planning and step-by-step planning.
 It did not feel good to work at it anymore.
 I had lost touch with proportions of work and felt I had lost control over the amount of work.
 I did not know what laid ahead anymore and how much work it was still going to be.
 The good in-control feeling you get from finishing up one phase after another was completely gone.

 It is no wonder that I got this feeling.
 It was supposed to be a 10 day project and 2 ½ months had passed since project initiation.
-That will give you a feeling of getting stuck…
+That will give you a feeling of getting stuck...

 Reflection On Functionality